 After reaching the Best Western Hotel Regina Elena in SML, while the group was waiting for room keys, Barbara explained that since some rooms came with ocean views and some did not, the rooms were assigned based on seniority with GCT/OAT (i.e. How many times one had traveled with GCT/OAT combined.)
 The two of us were lucky enough to be assigned a room with an ocean view balcony.

 Day 7 ~ Day 8 - Santa Margherita Ligure (9/29 ~ 9/30/2019, Sun~Mon)

-There are more than one cities named Santa Margherita.
-Therefore, to refer to this particular city by the Liguria sea, one have to say "Santa Margherita Ligure".
+There are more than one city named Santa Margherita.
+Therefore, to refer to this particular city by the Liguria sea, one has to say "Santa Margherita Ligure".

 9/29 Sunday: Link to today's photo